Boolean algebra: Applications

 One motivating application of propositional calculus is the analysis of propositions and deductive arguments in natural language.
-Whereas the proposition "if x = 3 then x+1 = 4" depends on the meanings of such symbols as + and 1, the proposition "if x = 3 then x = 3" does not; it is true merely by virtue of its structure, and remains true whether "x = 3" is replaced by "x = 4" or "the moon is made of green cheese."
-The generic or abstract form of this tautology is "if P then P", or in the language of Boolean algebra, "P → P".
+Whereas the proposition "if x = 3, then x + 1 = 4" depends on the meanings of such symbols as + and 1, the proposition "if x = 3, then x = 3" does not; it is true merely by virtue of its structure, and remains true whether "x = 3" is replaced by "x = 4" or "the moon is made of green cheese."
+The generic or abstract form of this tautology is "if P, then P," or in the language of Boolean algebra, P → P.

 Replacing P by x = 3 or any other proposition is called instantiation of P by that proposition.
 The result of instantiating P in an abstract proposition is called an instance of the proposition.
-Thus "x = 3 → x = 3" is a tautology by virtue of being an instance of the abstract tautology "P → P".
-All occurrences of the instantiated variable must be instantiated with the same proposition, to avoid such nonsense as P → x = 3 or x = 3 → x = 4.
+Thus, x = 3 → x = 3 is a tautology by virtue of being an instance of the abstract tautology P → P. All occurrences of the instantiated variable must be instantiated with the same proposition, to avoid such nonsense as P → x = 3 or x = 3 → x = 4.

 Propositional calculus restricts attention to abstract propositions, those built up from propositional variables using Boolean operations.
-Instantiation is still possible within propositional calculus, but only by instantiating propositional variables by abstract propositions, such as instantiating Q by Q→P in P→(Q→P) to yield the instance P→((Q→P)→P).
+Instantiation is still possible within propositional calculus, but only by instantiating propositional variables by abstract propositions, such as instantiating Q by Q → P in P → (Q → P) to yield the instance P → ((Q → P) → P).

 (The availability of instantiation as part of the machinery of propositional calculus avoids the need for metavariables within the language of propositional calculus, since ordinary propositional variables can be considered within the language to denote arbitrary propositions.
-The metavariables themselves are outside the reach of instantiation, not being part of the language of propositional calculus but rather part of the same language for talking about it that this sentence is written in, where we need to be able to distinguish propositional variables and their instantiations as being distinct syntactic entities.)
+The metavariables themselves are outside the reach of instantiation, not being part of the language of propositional calculus but rather part of the same language for talking about it that this sentence is written in, where there is a need to be able to distinguish propositional variables and their instantiations as being distinct syntactic entities.)